Tofino-Long Beach Airport: Facilities

 Environment Canada has a weather station on site, operated by a private contractor.

 Transportation

-No transit links exist.
+No direct transit links exist.
+The nearest bus stop at Long Beach is a 25-minute walk from the airport.
 Taxis and ridesharing are available upon request.

 The airport is adjacent to Pacific Rim Highway which was completed in 1959, connecting Tofino and Ucluelet with Port Alberni.
 The airport is accessed via a short drive down Airport Road, passing some abandoned Royal Canadian Air Force structures.